 - Class venue – Delta Society says all classes for puppies who have not completed their vaccinations should be held on a disinfectable surface.
 While these are usually held at veterinary practices, other venues may be appropriate.
 There should be adequate space to avoid physical contact when puppies walk to the end of their leads.
 Classes for older dogs are usually held in larger venues – most in Australia are held outdoors but some may be in community halls or undercover areas.
 There should be few or no distractions – if in a public area, the instructor should have contingency plans to manage this.
 There must be sufficient seating and space between dogs.

-- Find a positive dog trainer professional who is an accredited Delta dog trainer.
+- Find a professional dog trainer professional via the Delta Institute of Australia.

 - Find a positive dog trainer professional who is a member of the Pet Professional Guild in Australia